TRANSFORMING BASE SUBSTANCES INTO GOLD

 Certain chemicals sometimes need to be added to the cooling water such as:

-2. algaecides and biocides (e.g., bromine) to reduce the growth of microbes and biofilms
+b. algaecides and biocides (e.g., bromine) to reduce the growth of algae, microbes and biofilms.
+Ultrasonic Sound Generators have also been used to reduce the bacterial burden in cooling waters.

 Thorough treatment prior to this stage can help reduce the amount of chemicals needed to treat water at this point in the process, which is ideal considering many chemical treatments can be expensive.